dcunited001/dcunited001.github.io/_posts/2016-07-14-facets-of-greatness-congressional-power-structures.md

 This article in the
 [Facets of Greatness](/posts/2016-05-12-facets-of-greatness-intro.html)
-series is on social political philosophy.
+series is on social political philosophy, particularly with regard to leadership.
 My goal is to equip aspiring leaders with a proficient foundation for working within a system like Congress.
 This is almost entirely speculation, as I neither have experience in legistlature nor did I refer to sources for this article.

 ## Washington's Tough for Outsiders